yuzhou2/swagger-doclet/README.md

 	<tr><td>-sortResourcesByPath</td><td>This is whether the resources in the resource listing e.g. service.json are ordered by their path.
 If neither this nor the -sortResourcesByPriority options are set then they will be listed in the order encountered by the parser.</td></tr>

+	<tr><td>-disableDeprecatedResourceClassExclusion</td><td>By default resource classes which have either the @deprecated tag or @Deprecated annotation are excluded from the generated documentation.
+If this flag is set they will be included.</td></tr>

+	<tr><td>-disableDeprecatedModelClassExclusion</td><td>By default model classes which have either the @deprecated tag or @Deprecated annotation are excluded from the generated documentation.
+If this flag is set they will be included.</td></tr>

 	<tr><td>-disableDeprecatedOperationExclusion</td><td>By default operation methods which have either the @deprecated tag or @Deprecated annotation are excluded from the generated documentation.
 If this flag is set they will be included.</td></tr>

 	<tr><td>-disableDeprecatedFieldExclusion</td><td>By default model fields which have either the @deprecated tag or @Deprecated annotation (either on the model field or method) are excluded from the generated documentation.
 If this flag is set they will be included.</td></tr>

 	<tr><td>-disableDeprecatedParamExclusion</td><td>By default operation parameters which have the @Deprecated annotation are excluded from the generated documentation.
 If this flag is set they will be included.</td></tr>

-	<tr><td>-typesToTreatAsOpaque</td><td>This adds additional classes to the set of model classes that are NOT documented.
+	<tr><td>-excludeModelPrefixes</td><td>This adds additional classes to the set of model classes that are NOT documented.
 The default set contains org.joda.time.DateTime, java.util.UUID, org.jboss.resteasy.plugins.providers.multipart.MultipartFormDataInput.
-Note resteasy multipart is not currently supported by the swagger ui which is why its been left out.</td></tr>
+Note resteasy multipart is not currently supported by the swagger ui which is why its been left out.
+This supports a full class name as well as prefixes of the fully qualified class names which means you can enter a package like com.foo to exclude all classes under the com.foo package.
+This replaces the -typesToTreatAsOpaque option but if that option is specified then those classes will be added to the excludeModelPrefixes set.</td></tr>

+	<tr><td>-excludeResourcePrefixes</td><td>This allows you to exclude resource classes from the generated documentation.
+This supports a full class name as well as prefixes of the fully qualified class names which means you can enter a package like com.foo to exclude all classes under the com.foo package.</td></tr>

 	<tr><td>-genericWrapperTypes</td><td>This adds additional classes to the set of model classes that act as genericized wrappers to the actual entity that should be documented.
 The default set contains com.sun.jersey.api.JResponse.</td></tr>